-Pre-registration for PME 48 begins in December 2024.
-It will be carried out online using the ConfTool conference registration system, see the Registration page at https://go.cmm.uchile.cl/pme48/.
+Pre-registration for PME 48 will begin in April 2025.
+It is carried out online using the ConfTool conference registration system.
 In order to register for the conference or paying the membership fee, you need to register in the PME ConfTool system.